The bent press is an exercise made popular by strongmen and strongwomen such as Eugen Sandow, Arthur Saxon, and Louis Cyr in the 19th century.

 Many can be fixed by increasing the weight.
 The Bent Press is the method that allows the greatest weight to be lifted overhead with one hand.
-If a person is side pressing, pressing the weight up and not getting the body under then additional weight will fix this!
+If a person is side pressing, pressing the weight up and not getting the body under then the additional weight will fix this!

 Who inspired you to Bent Press?

 I first read of the lift in Pavel Tsatsouline’s Beyond Bodybuilding.
-But it wasn’t until I learnt that Arthur Saxon set a record of 168kg (371lbs) that I decided to try the lift.
+But it wasn’t until I learned that Arthur Saxon set a record of 168kg (371lbs) that I decided to try the lift.
 I then found a copy of one of his books and made a study of his method.

 James Fuller.
 Who coached me via his Facebook group Strongman Archaeology and has been very patient with me.
-Below shows him pressing from a one handed clean.

 Paul Baillargeon.
 A later contender for breaking Arthur Saxon’s record but couldn’t recover after locking out the elbow in the Bent Position.
 This video shows him lifting a lighter weight – but probably 100kg+.
-Also check out pictures of him doing 146kg.
+Also, check out pictures of him doing 146kg.